ashutoshmjain/gita/src/thought.md

 </div>

 `Ganesa` was probably the first to comprehend  this irreversible addition.
 Being the god of sacred texts , he knew the impacts of scribing.
 Not only did the mode of communication change from synchronous (face to face) to asynchronous (read anywhere any time), the written word rendered the narrative timeless.
-It enabled humans send the information to the future - ability to traverse the continuum !
+It enabled humans send the information to the future - a gift thus far limited to the gods - ability to traverse the continuum !

 <div style="padding-left:40px;font-size:0.9em;">

 🔎 In the beginning, spoken words  and actions were synchronous [^word].
 There was no secret vault of thoughts.
 When we learned to "think", we pondered over the past activities - history.
 We saved the states of vocal interactions secretly in memory - accessible only to us.
-In essence, we separated thoughts from actions.
+Even though we separated thoughts from actions, there was no way to freeze them. `Dwaipayana` manifested the thoughts into written words.
+A narrative is an abstraction over physical actions.
+It is thus frozen in time for reference in the future.

-`Dwaipayana` manifested the thoughts into written words.
-A narrative - an abstraction over physical actions -  is thus frozen in time for reference in the future.
 No one could, however, fathom that humans, empowered with written word, would change synchronous barter to a new system of exchange - gold.
 One that would allow value exchange across time and space.
 It was hard to imagine at that time that value-exchange always follows the properties of communication protocol !
 To us, in hindsight, it is clear that as our communication changed from analog to digital - our value-exchange protocol must follow the suite.

 Is code an abstraction over thoughts [^code] ?
 Can it take us back in time ?
 A question we may park for now, to ponder over later in this book.